srejbi/APDuinoProject-arduino/README.md

 > * _Also, select the 'Arduino Mega 2560 or Mega ADK'/'16000000' values on the Arduino project prefs of the 'arduino_headless' project in the workspace._

 > _Build should work after._

+A more detailed guide can be found here: http://apduino.org/projects/apduinos/wiki/Building_From_Sources